vezquex/clock/README.md

 Step through recorded moves.
 For convenience, with the input in focus, press or hold the up arrow key to advance.

-The code determines where pieces came from, since PGN notation doesn't specify.
+The code determines where pieces came from, since PGN (Portable Game Notation) doesn't specify.

 # [Retro Watch](https://vezquex.github.io/clock/retro-168.html)
 Example of SVG decorations and finer adjustments